-Many people at one time in their life will end up with having a root canal done on one or more of their teeth.
-This root canal treatment is either done by a general dentist or dental specialist known as an endodontist.
+Many people at one time in their life will end up having a root canal done on one or more of their teeth.
+This root canal treatment is either done by a general dentist or a dental specialist known as an endodontist.
 Dental Specialties Blog about Endodontics and Endodontists in this Endodontist Blog.

 Many patients are referred to an Endodontist by a general dentist to perform a root canal or an apicoectomy.
 An apicoectomy is the removal of the tip of the root which is done by making an incision into your gum area.
-It is generally done after a root canal - when infection persists around the root of the tooth.
+It is generally done after a root canal - when the infection persists around the root of the tooth.

 After having a root canal done, the patient needs to get a permanent tooth restoration.
-This will be either a dental crown or another form of dental restoration to fill the tooth - so as to protect the tooth from fracture or breaking.
+This will be either a dental crown or another form of dental restoration to fill the tooth - to protect the tooth from fracture or breaking.
 The tooth is hallowed out and only the root canal portion inside of the root(s) is filled - the rest of the tooth is generally just filled with some sort of temporary filling.
 After getting a root canal, the dental crown is placed on teeth that have structural damage, as to reduce tooth fracture or tooth breakage.
 They generally need to go back to their general dentist or a prosthodontist, to have the tooth filled/restored.

 Each tooth is different in the mouth.
 Generally, front teeth have one root and usually one or 2 canals.
-The back molars on the other hand, can have 2 roots or 3 roots - and many canals in each tooth root.
+The back molars, on the other hand, can have 2 roots or 3 roots - and many canals in each tooth root.
 Hence, back molars usually cost more to do a root canal than say front teeth.
 It is very important once the root canal therapy or treatment is complete, to get the permanent filling and/or crown on the tooth.
 Endodontics Chatting Online, Local Endodontist Chat Online, Root Canal Question and Tooth Pain Blogging online at DentalChat.
 We welcome your dental questions & dental feedback.

 We did discuss endodontics and root canal treatment in this dental article.
 Either a dentist or a Specialized dentist such as an endodontist - can provide patients with root canal therapy.
-Many times, teeth with severe abscess or teeth that have multiple roots in the back of the mouth - have root canal treatment done by endodontists.
-Dental Specialties Blogging online - We discuss all dental specialties in dentistry on Dental Chat - we appreciate our readers feedback and hope our dental blogs are useful and informative.
-Online Dental Question Blog, Ask Dental Crown Questions or share with us Your Dental Story.
+Many times, teeth with severe abscesses or teeth that have multiple roots in the back of the mouth - have root canal treatment done by endodontists.
+Dental Specialties Blogging online - We discuss all dental specialties in dentistry on Dental Chat - we appreciate our reader's feedback and hope our dental blogs are useful and informative.
+Online Dental Question Blog, Ask Dental Crown Questions, or share with us Your Dental Story.
 We want our dental chat platform to help people.
 Can ask various dental questions on various dental topics on DentalChat - we are looking to help people to have more dental information on various dental topics.